KS ROW 1964 Rybnik: History

 The history of football in Rybnik dates back to 1920, when a group of Polish activists, who participated in the Silesian Uprisings, formed a sports organisation in Rybnik.
 ROW itself was not formed until 1964, when two sports clubs, Górnik Rybnik and Górnik 23 Chwałowice, from nearby Chwałowice, merged.
 In its heyday (1970s), ROW Rybnik had 13 departments, including the most popular: football and speedway.

-ROW Rybnik was officially created on August 6, 1964, upon the decision of local authorities.
+ROW Rybnik was officially created on 6 August 1964, upon the decision of local authorities.
 Its first manager was an influential coal magnate from Upper Silesia and chairman of Rybnik Union of Coal Industry, Jerzy Kucharczyk.
 ROW originally had 13 departments, including ski-jumping.
 Each department was financially supported by a different factory: ROW’s football team was sponsored by the Chwałowice Coal Mine.

-In the 1966/67 season of Upper Silesian Third Division, ROW emerged as a winner, and was promoted to the 2nd division.
+In the 1966–67 season of Upper Silesian Third Division, ROW emerged as a winner, and was promoted to the second division.
 In the summer of 1968, ROW won promotion to the Ekstraklasa, finishing below Zagłębie Wałbrzych, but ahead of Zawisza Bydgoszcz and Lech Poznań.
 After one year, the team was relegated, to once again win promotion to the first level of Polish football, after the 1969–70 season.
 Once again, ROW was relegated in the summer of 1971, to return to the Ekstraklasa in mid-1972 and remain there for five years.

 In the 1974–75 season, ROW managed to reach the final of the Polish Cup, beating Metal Kluczbork, Legia Warsaw, Polonia Bytom, Lech Poznań and Górnik Zabrze in the semifinal.
-Final game, versus Stal Rzeszów, ended in a draw, and after penalty shootout, Stal won the Polish Cup.
+The final game against Stal Rzeszów ended in a draw, and after penalty shootout, Stal won the Polish Cup.

 ROW was relegated from the Ekstraklasa after the 1976–77 season, never to return to the top division.
-After several years in the Second Division, the team was in 1983 relegated to the Third Division.
+After several years at the second level of competition, the team was in 1983 relegated to the third division.

 In the early 1990s, ROWs football team was dissolved.
 Among top players, who put on ROW’s jersey were Henryk Wieczorek, Piotr Mowlik, and Eugeniusz Lerch.
 Altogether, ROW played seven years in Ekstraklasa: 198 games, 50 victories, 65 draws, 83 losses, 165 goals scored.
 It played in the Intertoto Cup four times.

-The football section was re-founded in 2003 on the basis of Energetyk Rybnik, a small local team, and was subsequently renamed Energetyk ROW Rybnik, and although continuing the traditions of the original club, is considered a new entity.
-Energetyk ROW's biggest success to date has been the promotion to 2013–14 I Liga, the second tier in Polish league pyramid.

-Before the 2015-2016 season after a fan vote and a board change, the club returned its historical roots and renamed itself "KS ROW 1964", dropping its affiliation with "Energetyk".
+Before the 2015–16 season after a fan vote and a board change, the club returned its historical roots and renamed itself "KS ROW 1964", dropping its affiliation with "Energetyk".